Breaking down term life insurance

 You can also choose whether to receive a level or decreasing death benefit.
 A level benefit stays the same throughout the policy term, while a decreasing death benefit declines by a certain percentage per year.

 The benefit of a decreasing benefit policy is that it may be less expensive than a level benefit policy, while still giving you the coverage you need.
 You can use a decreasing benefit policy to align with debt obligations your family may have to carry in the event of your death, such as a mortgage.
 As you pay down your mortgage, your family could rely on lower payouts to pay it off.
-A declining death benefit could fulfill that need.

 Who may benefit from term life insurance